Virginia Tech® home

 Responsibilities

-Chris Smith serves as the postdoctoral (postdoc) affairs program administrator supporting Virginia Tech’s postdoctoral associates through community building, career and professional development programming, and resource development.
-In addition, Smith assists Virginia Tech faculty and administrators in recruiting exceptional postdoctoral talent to the university.
-By working with campus partners to improve the postdoctoral experience, Smith seeks to elevate Virginia Tech’s scholarly reputation and research enterprise.
+Chris Smith serves as Virginia Tech’s postdoctoral affairs program administrator, supporting postdoctoral associates through community building, career and professional development programming, and resource development.
+Smith also assists faculty and administrators in recruiting exceptional postdoctoral talent to the university.
+By collaborating with campus partners to improve the postdoctoral experience, Smith works to elevate Virginia Tech’s scholarly reputation and research enterprise.

 Background